-It’s a slightly unconventional way to create Twitch sub badges, but if you use their illustrations and/or logos you can create some good looking designs that work as sub badges.
+It’s a slightly unconventional way to create free Twitch badges, but if you use their illustrations and/or logos you can create some good-looking designs that work as sub badges.

 The best part is that you can even create them for free!